Texarkana, Arkansas DWI Lawyer

 • Required attendance in an alcohol education program

-Like an AR DWI, the penalties for DUI increase with each additional offense, and the court can look back five years for previous arrests.
+Like an Arkansas DWI, the penalties for DUI increase with each additional offense, and the court can look back five years for previous arrests.
 Under state law, a prior DWI arrest can be used to enhance a DUI, however a past DUI cannot be used to increase the penalties for a DWI.

-About the Collins Law Firm
+About the Collins Law Firm, Miller County DWI Lawyer

-The law firm of Texarkana Arkansas DWI Lawyer John Collins provides legal services for those accused of alcohol and drug related offenses.
+The law firm of Texarkana DWI lawyer John Collins provides legal services for those accused of alcohol and drug related offenses.
 The practice extends a combination of qualified legal assistance and personal service to its clients during difficult times.
 The law firm has a proven record of success and want the opportunity to show you how they can help you.

 Attorney John Collins is a former police officer who served as a field training officer, patrolman, investigator and instructor of an alcohol education program.
-He is a former Deputy Prosecuting Attorney and has sat as a Special Judge in several Arkansas District Courts.
+He is a former Deputy Prosecuting attorney and has sat as a Special Judge in several Arkansas District Courts.

-Miller County DWI Criminal Defense Lawyer John Collins has conducted several continuing legal education courses on the subject of Arkansas DWI offenses and has been a guest speaker for law enforcement training sessions.
+Miller County DWI Criminal Defense lawyer John Collins has conducted several continuing legal education courses on the subject of Arkansas DWI offenses and has been a guest speaker for law enforcement training sessions.
 He received an undergraduate degree from Texas A&M University – Texarkana, and a law degree from the William H. Bowen School of Law in Little Rock.
 Mr. Collins is a member of the National College for DUI Defense.

 Call Now for Help With Your Arkansas DWI